zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Priscilla says, “It starts out with,” meaning it be gins with, “bickering.”
 “To bicker” (bicker) means to argue, to fight verbally, usually  over things that aren’t very important.
 “To take offense” (offense) means to bec ome upset by what another person has said or done, usually to you.
 Someone ma y say something bad to you, something insulting.
 You might take offense.
 You might say, “Oh, how could you possibly say that?” and become angry.

 Priscilla says that at this family gathering, some member of her family took “offense at some slight (slight) or dig (dig).”
-A “ slight” is an insult, something you do or say to someone that shows you don’t respect t hem or you don’t like them.
+A “ slight” is an insult, something you do or say to someone that shows you don’t respect them or you don’t like them.
 A “dig” is a critical remark or statement, often so mething that is made to make the person feel bad, but also to make other people laugh at you.

 Priscilla also mentions someone bringing up an “old  grievance.”
 A “grievance” (grievance) is a complaint that you have about some thing.
 You’re not happy with something.
 You think perhaps something is unfair, a nd you remain upset or mad about it.
 Oscar says, “Well, that happens in most f amilies.”
 Priscilla says, “Yeah, but in mine, they often turn into screaming matches .”
-Priscilla is saying that family gatherings, when the family gets together, t hese meetings “often turn into” – or result in, become – “screaming matches.”
+Priscilla is saying that family gatherings, when the family gets together, these meetings “often turn into” – or result in, become – “screaming matches.”

 “To scream” is to yell very loudly.
 A “match” (matc h) is a competition, like a game between two people.
 We talk about “boxing matches,”  where two people basically get into what’s called a “ring” (ring) an d hit each other.
 Well, this isn’t a boxing match.
 This is a screaming match, where two people are yelling at each other.
 It’s not really a competition, of course, bu t we use this expression to refer to a situation when two people are yelling at each other in a loud voice.